JimFowler/books/Books20/Tools/doc/ajbbooks/theory.rst

 Special Considerations
 ----------------------

-Note that the external BookFile format for the book entries use commas as field separators.
+Note that the external BookFileTxt format for the book entries use commas as field separators.
 This implies that commas may not be used in title strings, publisher names, comments, and other string fields.
 However, commas frequently occur in such strings.
 Commas are